inferno-umar/neovim/README.md

 Autocomplete engine i.e. con-nvim won't work on startup, you can change the line 62 in init.vim to auto-enable it on startup or ;c keybinding to start it manually.

 Any suggestion would be appreciated.

+Still have any issues raise one.
+I'll fix it.